Blur Image Meaning: What It Really Means

 Camera shake

-If the camera moves while the photo is being captured, the final image may look smeared or soft.
+If the camera moves while the photo is captured, the result may look smeared or soft.

 Subject movement

-If the subject moves too fast for the shutter speed, the image may show motion blur.
+If the subject moves faster than the shutter speed allows, the image will show motion blur.

 Focus problems

-If the camera focuses on the wrong area, the subject may look blurry even when the rest of the frame seems fine.
+If the camera focuses on the wrong area, the subject may look blurry even when the rest of the frame is sharp.

 Low light

-Dim scenes often force slower shutter speeds or heavier processing, both of which can increase blur.
+Dim scenes force slower shutter speeds or heavier processing, both of which can introduce blur.

 Compression or low resolution

-Sometimes the image is not truly blurred by the camera, but it looks soft because the file quality is poor.
+Sometimes the image is not camera-blurred but looks soft because the file quality is poor or the image was scaled up beyond its natural resolution.

 Blur in Image Editing vs Blur in Photography